 Most solar installers should cover all damages made from their installation.
 If the solar company has contracted an installer, make sure they both have insurance.

 If there are consequential damages, such as ceiling damage, from the installation, who’s responsible?

 Again, the installer should cover all damages caused by the installation.
 However, make sure before starting the install.

 If there are injuries to the crew or the public during installation, who’s responsible?

 Again the installer’s insurance should cover installation-related injuries.
 If it isn’t clear that the injuries are related to the install, these costs may need to be covered by someone else.

 If there’s a catastrophic event, who pays for the loss?

 Catastrophic could cover a wide range of possibilities.
-Homeowners insurance should cover the system if the product warranties do not.
+Homeowner insurance should cover the system if the product warranty doesn’t.